-The foregoing and other features of the invention will become more apparent upon a consideration of the following description taken in connection with the accompanying drawings wherein:
+The foregoing and other features of the invention will become more apparent upon a consideration of the following disposed within the passage.
+The passage may be nonlinear 60 description taken in connection with the accompanying drawings wherein:

-fracture which has been treated with sutures and suture anchors;
+FIG. 1 is a schematic illustration of a bone having a fracture which has been treated with sutures and suture anchors:

-- FIG. 2 is an enlarged fragmentary schematic sectional view of a portion of the bone of FIG. 1 and illustrating the manner in which a suture extends across the fracture and interconnects suture anchors on opposite sides of the frac- - FIG. 3 is a schematic illustration, generally similar to FIG. 2, illustrating the manner in which a suture retainer is used to maintain tension in a suture which extends across a fracture to a suture anchor; - FIG. 4 is a schematic illustration, generally similar to FIGS. 2 and 3, illustrating the manner in which body tissue is connected with a bone using a suture and suture anchors; - FIG. 5 is a schematic illustration, generally similar to FIGS. 2-4, illustrating the manner in which a suture extends between suture anchors through a nonlinear passage; - FIG. 6 is a schematic illustration, generally similar to FIG. 5, illustrating the manner in which a suture extends between a suture anchor and a suture retainer through a nonlinear - FIG. 7 is a schematic illustration depicting a bone which has been fractured in such a manner as to have a bone fragment connected with the bone by muscle or other fibrous - FIG. 8 is a schematic illustration depicting the manner in which the bone fragment of FIG. 7 is connected to the bone by a suture and a pair of suture anchors; - FIG. 9 is a schematic illustration depicting the manner in which a bone fragment is connected with a bone by a suture which extends between an anchor within the bone and an anchor which engages the bone fragment; - FIG. 10 is a schematic illustration, generally similar to FIGS. 2-4 and illustrating in the manner in which plates and rigid fasteners are used in association with a suture and anchors to treat a bone fracture; - FIG. 11 is a schematic illustration depicting the manner in which a thin elongated member is moved through bone and the manner in which a drill is moved along the thin elongated member to enlarge a passage formed in the bone by the thin elongated member; - FIG. 12 is a schematic illustration depicting the manner in which an anchor is moved through a passage in the drill of FIG. 11 after the thin elongated member has been removed 45 from the passage in the drill; - FIG. 13 is a schematic illustration, generally similar to FIG. 2, illustrating the manner in which a tubular member is positioned in a passage in the bone; - FIG. 14 is a schematic illustration, generally similar to FIG. 5, illustrating the manner in which tubular members are positioned in a nonlinear passage in a bone; and - FIG. 15 is a schematic illustration, generally similar to FIG. 3, illustrating the manner in which a suture retainer is used with a tubular member which is positioned in a passage in a bone.

-DESCRIPTION OF SPECIFIC PREFERRED EMBODIMENTS OF THE INVENTION bone suture assemblies 32 have been illustrated as interconnecting sections 22 and 24 of a complete bone fracture of the spiral type.
-However, the bone suture assemblies 32 could be utilized to connect a fragment of a bone to the main portion of the bone from which the fragment was broken off.
+FIG. 2 is an enlarged fragmentary schematic sectional view of a portion of the bone of FIG. 1 and illustrating the manner in which a suture extends across the fracture and interconnects suture anchors on opposite sides of the fracture;

+FIG. 3 is a schematic illustration, generally similar to FIG. 2, illustrating the manner in which a suture retainer is used to maintain tension in a suture which extends across a fracture to a suture anchor:

+FIG. 4 is a schematic illustration, generally similar to 5 FIGS. 2 and 3, illustrating the manner in which body tissue is connected with a bone using a suture and suture anchors;

+FIG. 5 is a schematic illustration, generally similar to FIGS. 2-4, illustrating the manner in which a suture extends between suture anchors through a nonlinear passage;

+FIG. 6 is a schematic illustration, generally similar to FIG. 5, illustrating the manner in which a suture extends between a suture anchor and a suture retainer through a nonlinear passage;

+FIG. 7 is a schematic illustration depicting a bone which has been fractured in such a manner as to have a bone fragment connected with the bone by muscle or other fibrous which the bone fragment of FIG. 7 is connected to the bone by a suture and a pair of suture anchors;

+FIG. 9 is a schematic illustration depicting the manner in which a bone fragment is connected with a bone by a suture which extends between an anchor within the bone and an 25 formed of any desired natural or artificial material.
+For anchor which engages the bone fragment;

+FIG. 10 is a schematic illustration, generally similar to FIGS. 2-4, illustrating in the manner in which plates and rigid fasteners are used in association with a suture and anchors to treat a bone fracture;

+FIG. 11 is a schematic illustration depicting the manner in which a thin elongated member is moved through bone and the manner in which a drill is moved along the thin elongated member to enlarge a passage formed in the bone by the thin elongated member,

+FIG. 12 is a schematic illustration depicting the manner in which an anchor is moved through a passage in the drill of FIG. 11 after the thin elongated member has been removed from the passage in the drill;

+FIG. 13 is a schematic illustration, generally similar to 40 FIG. 2, illustrating the manner in which a tubular member is positioned in a passage in the bone;

+FIG. 14 is a schematic illustration, generally similar to FIG. 5, illustrating the manner in which tubular members are positioned in a nonlinear passage in a bone; and

+FIG. 15 is a schematic illustration, generally similar to FIG. 3, illustrating the manner in which a suture retainer is used with a tubular member which is positioned in a passage

+DETAILED DESCRIPTION OF THE INVENTION

 A bone 20 which has been fractured is illustrated in FIG. 1.
 The bone 20 is divided into two sections 22 and 24 by a fracture 26.
-Opposite side surfaces 28 and 30 of the fracture 26 are pressed together by bone suture assemblies 32.
+Opposite side surfaces 28 and 30 of the fracture 55 26 are pressed together by bone suture assemblies 32.